Mannix: Cancellation

 Mannix finished its eighth season in the top 20 in the Nielsen ratings and plans were made for a ninth season.
 Mike Connors said that he had been told at a CBS network party the week before the network was to release its 1975 fall schedule that the show was a certain pickup.
-However, something out of Connors' control left him without a job shortly thereafter.

-The incident did not involve primetime programming at CBS, but instead involved the late-night network offerings of the other two major networks at the time.
-The Tonight Show Starring Johnny Carson was the overwhelming ratings leader in the period for NBC.
-ABC had been a distant third in the battle during the 1970s after replacing The Dick Cavett Show with a wheel series referred to as Wide World of Entertainment.
-Looking to improve its ratings against Carson and The CBS Late Movie, which CBS was airing at the time, ABC began contacting production companies in an attempt to purchase rebroadcast rights for various series.

-At the time, ABC and Paramount had a fairly successful relationship that was starting to build.
-ABC took advantage of that and approached Paramount with an offer to purchase the rights to rebroadcast older episodes of Mannix as part of their late-night lineup, which they agreed to do.
+The reason for the cancellation was that competing network ABC, looking to improve its ratings, began contacting production companies in an attempt to purchase rebroadcast rights for various series.
+At the time, ABC and Paramount had a fairly successful relationship.
+ABC approached Paramount with an offer to purchase the rights to rebroadcast older episodes of Mannix as part of their late-night lineup, which they agreed to do.

 CBS was unhappy with the move, as Paramount had not informed them of what they were planning to do.
 The idea of having one of their series airing on a competing network, even if it was only in reruns, turned the tide of opinion against Mannix, as CBS felt viewers would stay away from the newer episodes airing on their network since they could watch the series on a competitor.
 Thus, when CBS released its schedule a few days later, Mannix was not a part of it.
 Connors found out about the cancellation through a phone call, with a reporter contacting him asking for comment.
 Connors said in a later interview, "I felt so lost when it was over."